Salvation in Christianity: Recapitulation theory

 The recapitulation view, first comprehensively expressed by Irenaeus, went "hand-in-hand" with the ransom theory.
 It says that Christ succeeds where Adam failed, undoing the wrong that Adam did and, because of his union with humanity, leads humanity on to eternal life, including moral perfection.
 Theosis ("divinisation") is a "corollary" of the recapitulation.

 Objective paradigm

 Satisfaction

 In the 11th century, Anselm of Canterbury rejected the ransom view and proposed the satisfaction theory of atonement.
-He allegedly depicted God as a feudal lord whose honor had been offended by the sins of mankind.
+He allegedly depicted God as a feudal lord whose honor had been offended by the sins of humankind.
 In this view, people needed salvation from the divine punishment that these offences would bring, since nothing they could do could repay the honor debt.
 Anselm held that Christ had infinitely honored God through his life and death and that Christ could repay what humanity owed God, thus satisfying the offence to God's honor and doing away with the need for punishment.
 When Anselm proposed the satisfaction view, it was immediately criticized by Peter Abelard.